kiboschool/course-programming-1/src/lessons/functions/return-values.md

 print("the result was", result) # the result was None
 ```

 The `print` in the function will print out the value, but it will not return it. `None` is the value that functions return by default.
-If they don’t return something else, they return `None`.
+If they don’t explicitly return something else, they return `None`.

 ![Return vs Print](./building-our-own-functions/return-vs-print.png)

 <aside>

 ⚠️ `print` is different from `return`.
 So far in the course, you’ve used `print` to see results, so you are used to using lots of `print`.
 In more complicated programs, `return` is used more often.
+It is often useful to have access to the results of a function so you can use them in the rest of the program.

 Most of the practice exercises from now on will require you to use `return`, not `print`